emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when it's necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance debugging, testing, and collaboration—keys to successful software projects."

 In other words, don't waste time trying to optimize parts of your code that may not have a significant impact on performance.
 Instead, invest in good design, clear architecture, and solid fundamentals, as these elements often provide better long-term gains and minimize potential issues.

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In other words, as a programmer, don't spend time trying to micro-optimize your code before you understand where the actual bottlenecks lie.
+Invest your energy into writing clean, well-structured code initially, because it’s easier to reason about, debug, and enhance later.
+Profiling tools can help identify where optimizations will have the most significant impact.
+Often, a straightforward and well-designed solution performs adequately without the need for premature optimizations.